 Windshield wiper blades should be inspected at least twice a year for wear and cracking.
-See "Wiper Blade Check" in the Index for more information.
+See "Wiper Blade Check" under At Least Twice a Year on page 6-26.

 Replacement blades come in different types and are removed in different ways.
-For proper type and length, see "Normal Maintenance Replacement Parts" in the Index.
+For proper type and length, see Normal Maintenance Replacement Parts on page 5-103.

-Use care when removing or installing a blade assembly.
+Notice: Use care when removing or installing a blade assembly.
 Accidental bumping can cause the arm to fall back and strike the windshield.

-1. To remove the old wiper blades, lift the wiper arm until it locks into a vertical position.
+To remove the old wiper blades, lift the wiper arm until it locks into a vertical position.

 - A. Blade Assembly

 - B. Arm Assembly

 - C. Locking Tab

 - D. Blade Pivot

 - E. Hook Slot

 - F. Arm Hook

 - Press down on the blade assembly pivot locking tab.
 Pull down on the blade assembly to release it from the wiper arm hook.

-- 3. Remove the insert from the blade assembly.
+Remove the insert from the blade assembly.
 The insert has two notches at one end that are locked by bottom claws of the blade assembly.
 At the notched end, pull the insert from the blade assembly.

-- 4. To install the new wiper insert, slide the insert (D), notched end last, into the end with two blade claws (A).
+- To install the new wiper insert, slide the insert (D), notched end last, into the end with two blade claws (A).
 Slide the insert all the way through the blade claws at the opposite end (B).
-The plastic caps (C) will be forced off as the insert is fully inserted. - 5.
-Be sure that the notches are locked by the bottom claws.
+The plastic caps (C) will be forced off as the insert is fully inserted. - Be sure that the notches are locked by the bottom claws.
 Make sure that all other claws are properly locked on both sides of the insert slots.

 - A. Claw in Notch

 - B. Correct Installation

 - C. Incorrect Installation

-- 6. Put the blade assembly pivot in the wiper arm hook.
-Pull up until the pivot locking tab locks in the hook slot.

-- 7. Carefully lower the wiper arm and blade assembly onto the windshield.
+- Put the blade assembly pivot in the wiper arm hook.
+Pull up until the pivot locking tab locks in the hook slot. - Carefully lower the wiper arm and blade assembly onto the windshield.